 These two treatments are very similar.
-They both use the very fine steal needles and can use the same points on the body.
+They both use very fine steel needles and can use the same points on the body.
 Acupuncture, as explained above, is a treatment that has been used for thousands of years, dry needling is relatively new.
-Acupuncture typically uses specific points along the meridian lines of the body which come from the Chinese medicine.
+Acupuncture typically uses specific points along the meridian lines of the body which come from Chinese medicine.
 With dry needling the therapist does not use these set meridian points but finds areas of tightness or tender points, sometimes referred to as trigger points, within a muscle.
 Treatment duration varies, acupuncture typically being longer treatment sessions lasting from 10-30 minutes and dry needling is often a few seconds to a minute or two.